Rental Car Agent Licensing

 Fees - Individual Residents or Non-Resident and Business Entity:

 The term of the first license begins the date the license is issued and ends the last day of that same calendar month two years later.
 All additional licenses are issued for the balance of the established term.

 Renewal of License:

 - Any licensees that renew their licenses late will be required to pay a 50 percent penalty fee and file new company appointments and/or business entity endorsements or solicitor appointment (if applicable).
 "Late" is defined as any renewal for which the requirements to renew are not met until after the expiration date of the previous license term.
-Use this link Late Renewal - What To Do to find out how to late renew your license.
+Use this link Late Renewal to find out how to late renew your license.